The Southwest Scoliosis and Spine Institute has operated on more than 16,000 patients and our five doctors have seen

 Surgeons use the Following Surgical Procedures to Treat Thoracic Spinal Stenosis:

 Minimally invasive laminectomy

 The most popular surgical treatment for treating spinal stenosis is minimally invasive laminectomy, a non-fusion operation that widens the spinal canal and relieves pressure on the nerves.
 A minimally invasive laminectomy involves making a small incision in the back and moving muscles laterally to access the affected area of the spine.
 The lamina, a component of the vertebral arch, is then pierced to relieve compression.
 With no sutures to remove and little muscle damage, we carry out this surgery endoscopically through a less than an inch-long incision.
 Following surgery, patients just require a BAND-AID.
 Patients should anticipate going home the same day because more than 95 percent of minimally invasive laminectomy treatments are done as outpatient procedures.

 To connect the vertebrae with a bone graft or other materials, we frequently do thoracic spinal fusion surgeries at the Scoliosis and Spine Institute in combination with a laminectomy.
 The spine will become stronger and more stable as a result.
 When deciding whether a patient can undergo a minimally invasive operation or whether they require an open fusion procedure, we consider a number of variables.
 Surgeons may complete some Spinal Fusions as an outpatient treatment with a one-inch incision and no need for sutures when it is carried out as a minimally invasive procedure.

 Minimally invasive foraminotomy

 In order to prevent compression of the nerves as they exit in the spinal canal, we can enlarge that area using special equipment.
-A minor incision less than an inch long is used during minimally invasive foraminotomy to remove a fragment of bone and soft tissue.
+A minor incision less than an inch long is used during minimally invasive foraminotomy.
+This procedure will remove a fragment of bone and soft tissue.

 Prevention & Self-Care